Mastiff (English Mastiff) vs Maremma Sheepdog: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Mastiff (English Mastiff) and Maremma Sheepdog based on their distinct physical builds and metabolic profiles.
 Mastiff (English Mastiff) at Giant (120-230 lbs) needs caloric intake calibrated to their low to moderate (30-45 minutes daily) activity level, while Maremma Sheepdog at Large (66-100 lbs) requires nutrition matched to their moderate (1-1.5 hours daily) energy output.
 The size difference means food costs diverge significantly: smaller dogs consume less volume but may need calorie-dense formulas, while larger dogs require bulk quantities of controlled-calorie food.
-Mastiff (English Mastiff)'s predisposition to Orthopedic Conditions may require specialized dietary formulations, while Maremma Sheepdog may benefit from diets supporting Orthopedic Conditions.
+Mastiff (English Mastiff)'s tendency toward hip dysplasia and other orthopedic problems may require specialized dietary formulations, while Maremma Sheepdog may benefit from diets supporting joint health and mobility.
 Both dogs benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements